Overview

 - 6

-View the base kilograms, total kilograms with waste and the required number of bags.
+Review base kilograms, total kilograms with waste, and the number of bags.

 Examples